 Choose a hairstyle that expresses who you are NOW and is flattering for the hair you have.

 If your hair is changing, embrace it!
 Find the hairstyle that helps your hair look thicker, fuller, and healthier.
-For a lot of women, this means a trim.
+For many women, this means a trim or adding in long layers.
 But, there are so many options, whether you choose to go mid-length or short!
 So, find what works for you.

 Why Does Age Make Shorter Hair Styles More Popular?